 The first thing to understand is what deadly force actually is.
 According to Hawaii’s HRS 703-300:

 ”Deadly force” means force which the actor uses with the intent of causing or which the actor knows to create a substantial risk of causing death or serious bodily harm.
-Intentionally firing a firearm in the direction of another person or in the direction which another person is believed to be constitutes deadly force.
+Intentionally firing a firearm in the direction of another person or in the direction in which another person is believed to constitute deadly force.

 That definition is nearly universal in the United States, and what it means is that warning shots, wounding shots, and shots to the chest all fall into the same group.
 If you are not justified in using deadly force against an assailant, you are not justified in firing a warning shot or “just winging him”.

 Shots are not fired until the situation has been elevated to a point where killing is justified.

 The next point that needs clarification is what is meant by “shoot to kill.”
 When asked if I would “shoot to kill,” my answer is both yes and no. If presented with a clear and mortal threat to my life or the life of my child, I would shoot to kill; in the sense that my shots would be aimed for the center of the attacker’s chest.
 Clearly, that poses a significant risk of killing him, so yes, I would “shoot to kill.”